Studying power-grid synchronization with incremental refinement of model heterogeneity: Results

 \subsection{The new order parameter $R_{uni}$}

-Fig. \ref{fig:runi_t_th_ord+unord} shows the evolution of $R_{uni}$ from disordered (left) and from ordered (right) initial conditions.
-This time all nine curves are separated, thus it is validated that $R_{uni}$ is able to capture different heterogeneity of the model.
-Similarly to the other order parameters, the highest synchronization is shown by the completely homogeneous model, Scenario 1.
-However, the results of the other scenarios are significantly different than before.
-In general, unique nodal behavior modeled through $L_i$ and $M_i$ decreases synchronization, which is an important advantage compared to the use of $R$, shown in Section\ref{sec:3B}.
+Fig. \ref{fig:R_uni_therm} in the Appendices shows the evolution of $R_{uni}$ from different initial conditions.
+Compared to $R$ the most important difference is that significantly higher order parameter values are reached for all scenarios.
+Starting from ordered initial conditions, Nine of twelve scenarios reach at least $R=0.9$, with the exceptions being scenarios 7, 8 and 12.
+Similarly to the other order parameters, the highest synchronization is shown by the highly homogeneous models of scenario 1 and 2, but $R_{uni}$ ranks scenarios 9 and 10 almost equally high, regardless of the initial conditions.
+This suggests that using unique, admittance-based values for the coupling strength does not jeopardize stability, despite their wide distribution (see $W_{ij}$ option 3 in Fig. \ref{fig:W_ij_PDF}).

-When comparing the scenarios, an interesting behavior can be observed.
-If only the heterogeneity of the coupling strength, $W_{ij}$ is increased, better synchronization is found in the case of the scenarios, where the values of $W_{ij}$ are calculated from admittances (Scenarios 9, 10, 11) as compared to the ones, where actual thermal capacity was considered (5, 6, 7).
-If we compare curves with the same coupling strength, it is seen that the benchmark of literature, namely assuming the moment of inertia of a large power plant at each node, is a significant factor in reaching high synchronization.
-(E.g. ($R_{uni}\approx0.9$ for Scenario 1 and $\approx0.8$ for Scenario 2.)
-However such models are demonstrably overly optimistic, especially with the increase of non-synchronous generation in the mix~\cite{Hartmann2019}.
-As $R_{uni}$ is able to capture the different nodal behaviors and also shows their dependency on the coupling strength, its use over $R$ should be favored, especially when using the Kuramoto model for grid case studies.
+If only the heterogeneity of the coupling strength, $W_{ij}$ is changed, better synchronization is found in the case of the scenarios, where the values of $W_{ij}$ are calculated from admittances (scenarios 9-12) as compared to the ones, where actual thermal capacity was considered (5-8).
+The technical reason behind this phenomena is possibly that admittances are primarily affected by the conductors themselves, thermal limitations are indirectly affected by protection settings as well.
+(E.g. in case of overloading it is more likely that the sag of the power line at critical spans between two towers will exceed life safety barriers.

+If we compare curves with the same coupling strength (shown with same colors), it is seen that the benchmark of literature, namely assuming the moment of inertia of a large power plant at each node, is a significant factor in reaching high synchronization.
+These models are demonstrably overly optimistic, especially with the increase of non-synchronous generation in the mix~\cite{Hartmann2019}.
+In Figs. \ref{fig:R_vs_R_uni_4-8-12_ord} and \ref{fig:R_vs_R_uni_4-8-12_disord} we show that more realistic modeling of the coupling strength (and the moment of inertia) does not inhibit synchronization of $R_{uni}$, thus its use over $R$ should be favored, especially when using the Kuramoto model for grid case studies.
+These findings are seen both for ordered and disordered initial conditions.

+Finally, when setting unique coupling strength for each edge depending on their admittance, the values slowly increase over time, eventually reaching similar levels of synchronization as more homogeneous models for $R_{uni}$.
+However, if strength is set using capacity limits, a saturation is seen, and high synchronization levels are not expected to be reached.